Completely reducible sets

 \subsection{A sufficient condition for complete reducibility}

 Let $\Agoth$ be an algebra and $e\ne 0$ be an idempotent of $\Agoth$.
 Then $e\Agoth e$ is an algebra.
 For an $\Agoth$-module $V$, the space $Ve$ is an $e\Agoth e$-module called the \emph{condensed module} of $V$ and $e$ the \emph{condensation idempotent}.
-The map from $V$ to $Ve$ is called in \cite{Green2007} the \emph{Schur functor} and the following statement is (6.2b). \begin{proposition} If $V$ is a finite dimensional irreducible $\Agoth$-module such that $Ve\ne 0$, then $Ve$ is an irreducible $e\Agoth e$-module. or \end{proposition} \begin{proof} Let $W$ be a nonzero $eSe$-submodule of $Ve$.
-Then $W=We$ since $e$ is idempotent.
-Moreover $W\Agoth$ is a nonzero $\Agoth$-submodule of $V$, which implies $W\Agoth=V$ since $V$ is irreducible (here and in the sequel, we denote by $W\Agoth$ the subspace generated by the $wr$ for $w\in W$ and $r\in \Agoth$).
-Thus
+The map from $V$ to $Ve$ is called in \cite{Green2007} the \emph{Schur functor} and the following statement is (6.2b).

+\begin{proposition} If $V$ is a finite dimensional irreducible $\Agoth$-module such that $Ve\ne 0$, then $Ve$ is an irreducible $e\Agoth e$-module. \end{proposition}